civicmapper/culvert-toolkit/README.md

 * Fork, refactor, and creation of CLI and ArcMap interfaces by Christian Gass @ CivicMapper, Fall 2017, as [peak-flow-calculator](https://github.com/civicmapper/peak-flow-calculator/)
 * Updates for use within ArcGIS Pro by Christian Gass @ CivicMapper, Spring/Summer 2019, in [peak-flow-calculator](https://github.com/civicmapper/peak-flow-calculator/)
 * [CulvertModel_2.1](https://github.com/SoilWaterLab/CulvertModel_2.1)by Jo Archibald in 2019
-* Drain-It repository by CivicMapper, 2021-2022
+* Drain-It / Culvert Analysis Toolkit repository by CivicMapper, 2021-present